SofiaReis/django-cms/ESOF-docs/Software Architecture/Architecture.md

 So, they define how the system will be divide in modules and how they will connect with each other, and with other frameworks or even hardware.
 But to have and efficient architecture designed they have to get in mind some concepts as **security, safety, perfomance, maintainability, availability and portability**.

-The model used to find what they want to know about the architecture system is the 4+1 model, that corporates logical view, implementation view, deployment view, process view and use case view that relates the other 4.
+The model used to find what they want to know about the architecture system is the **4+1 model**, that corporates logical view, implementation view, deployment view, process view and use case view that relates the other 4.

 ##3.1.
 Logical View